National Observer Program

-- Develop national policies on issues of national concern to observer programs, such as hiring and training observers, observer safety and health, and data confidentiality.
+- Develop national policies on issues of national concern to observer & monitoring programs, such as hiring and training observers, observer safety and health, and data confidentiality.

 - Recognize and support the needs of observers so they are able to collect high-quality scientific data.

 - Communicate National Observer Program activities of interest to the observer community.

 - Identify the agency’s highest priorities for observer data collection and make recommendations on how observer & monitoring programs can fulfill those needs.